-But in addition to the impact your gift has on our students, faculty and staff, there are a few things you should know about supporting Ohio University that affect YOU:
+In addition to the impact your gift has on our students, faculty and staff, there are a few things you should know about supporting Ohio University that affect YOU:

 Your annual gift can positively impact your income tax situation by providing a charitable gift tax deduction depending on the type of gift.

 : Gifts of cash are fully deductible up to 50 percent of your adjusted gross income in the year of the gift, and, if necessary, you can carry forward the balance of the deduction for up to five years.

 : There are several ways that you can give an asset to Ohio University now and receive income for the rest of your life including charitable remainder trusts charitable gift annuities.

 Yearly Stewardship Reports

-For endowed accounts
+For endowed accounts:

 If you establish an endowment, we will annually provide you with a report that addresses fund performance, use of the funds, and a summary of your giving history.